squidproxy/snowleopard/README.md

 snowleopard - 安全、混淆、匿名
 =========================

-A web deployment tool, Easy for configuration, Fully functional, Smooth interface, Out of the box. support git/svn Version control system, no matter what language you are, php/java/ruby/python, just as jenkins. you can deploy the code or output to multiple servers easily by walle.

 Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 Squid has extensive access controls and makes a great server accelerator.
  It runs on most available operating systems,